barahilia/blog/_posts/2014-10-11-points-on-plane-compression.markdown

     ...
     465.30588,188.11905

-This comes to 2MB for 50K lines.
+This comes to about 1.5MB for 50K lines.

 1. Probably the easiest compression might be a PNG file where all the points are already depicted.
 PNG format utilizes lossless compressions, is easy to